-Why is Canada launching free trade negotiations with Japan?
+Why is Canada engaging in free trade negotiations with Japan?

-- By reducing tariffs, improving market access, enhancing cooperation and facilitating trade, an FTA with Japan will open up new market opportunities for Canadian SMEs and help them be more competitive on the Japanese market.
+By reducing tariffs, improving market access, enhancing cooperation and facilitating trade, an EPA with Japan will open up new market opportunities for Canadian businesses and SMEs and help them be more competitive in the Japanese market.

-- An FTA with Japan will put in place the right conditions for Canadian SMEs to increase their footprint in the Asia-Pacific region, using Japan as a platform to penetrate new, high-growth markets.
+An EPA with Japan would put in place the right conditions for Canadian businesses to increase their footprint in the Asia-Pacific region, using Japan as a platform to penetrate new, high-growth markets.

 Which sectors are likely to benefit from a free trade agreement with Japan?

-- A comprehensive agreement will contribute to growth in two-way investment.
-Japan is currently Canada’s largest source of job-creating investment from Asia, at more than $12 billion in 2011.
+A comprehensive agreement will contribute to growth in two-way investment.
+Japan is currently Canada’s largest source of job-creating investment from Asia, at more than $17 billion at the end of 2013.